TANUSHREENEGI-DEV/resume-landing/README.md

 - Turn the landing page into a functional resume builder.
 - Improve accessibility further.
 - Add a dark/light mode toggle.
-- Connect the form with a backend.
+- Connect the login/signup forms to a real backend for authentication.

 ---